RDMTSTUDIOS/Notify/README.md

 customConsole.display(mountPoint?: any)
 ```
 Send message.
 Similar to console.log(), but logs a string.
-Return 'responce': string - what was send and deleted.
+Return responce: string - what was send and deleted.
 ```js
 customConsole.message(content: any)
 ```